Skip to main content

 LLM Agnostic Architecture

-The most future-proof RAG systems are LLM-agnostic by design, allowing seamless integration with a variety of large language models.
+The most future-proof retrieval augmented generation systems are LLM-agnostic by design, allowing seamless integration with a variety of large language models.
 The flexibility provided by LLM-agnostic RAG platforms empowers organizations to select models that best align with their specific needs, security requirements, and cost considerations.
 By avoiding vendor lock-in, LLM-agnosticity enables businesses to adapt swiftly to the evolving AI landscape, ensuring long-term adaptability and control over their AI strategies.

 Flexible Deployment Options